Cerrado

-Since then vast amounts of research have proved that the Cerrado is one of the richest of all tropical savanna regions and has high levels of endemism.
+Vast amounts of research have shown that the Cerrado is one of the richest of all tropical savanna regions and has high levels of endemism.
 Characterizing it by its enormous ranges of plant and animal biodiversity, World Wide Fund for Nature named the Cerrado the biologically richest savanna in the world, with about 10,000 plant species and 10 endemic bird species.
 There are nearly 200 species of mammal in the Cerrado, though only 14 are endemic.
+The large fraction of private ownership makes protection difficult, however.

 Climate

 The Cerrado's climate is typical of the wetter savanna regions of the world, with a semi-humid tropical climate.
 The Cerrado is limited to two dominant seasons throughout the year: Wet and dry.
 Annual temperatures for the Cerrado average between 22 and 27 °C and average precipitation between 80–200 cm for over 90% of the area.
 This ecoregion has a very strong dry season during the southern winter (approx. April–September).